 Caesarean Section Procedure

-In normal circumstances, a Caesarean section is performed under local anaesthetic.
+In normal circumstances, a Caesarean section is performed under regional anaesthesia (such as spinal or epidural anaesthesia) or under general anaesthesia.
 This enables you to experience the birth of your child in full consciousness.
 In a Caesarean section, the actual birth lasts only 5 to 10 minutes.
 The surgeon requires an additional 20 to 30 minutes to stitch up the incision.